MILIVIN OD™ 15, 30 & 45

 Your doctor may want to gradually reduce the amount of MILIVIN OD you are taking before stopping completely.

-Do not use MILIVIN OD to treat any other conditions unless your doctor tells you to.
+Do not take MILIVIN OD to treat any other conditions unless your doctor tells you to.

-Be careful when drinking alcohol while taking MILIVIN OD.
-Combining MILIVIN OD and alcohol can make you sleepier and less alert.
+You are advised not to drink any alcohol while taking MILIVIN OD.
+Combining MILIVIN OD and alcohol can make you more sleepy and less alert.
 Your doctor may suggest you avoid alcohol while being treated with this medicine.

 Tell your doctor if you notice any of the following and they bother you: